dev-Rhllor/ENCOR_350-401/README.md

     - inventory.py
 3. Open the **paramiko_show.py** script and:
     - Identify their building components.
-    - Run it against the CISCO device.
+    - Run it against the ios_router device.
 4. Open the **netmiko_show.py** script and:
     - Identify their building components.
-    - Run it against the CISCO device.
+    - Run it against the ios_router device.
-    - Run it against the JUNOS device.
+    - Run it against the junos_vsrx device.
     - Compare outputs.
 5. Open the **napalm_show.py** script and:
     - Identify their building components.
-    - Run it against the CISCO device.
+    - Run it against the ios_router device.
-    - Run it against the JUNOS device.
+    - Run it against the junos_vsrx device.
     - Compare outputs.